zerox029/amaterasu/README.md

 - [x] Add support for external corpus
 - [ ] Experiment with moving target character to different places within the ngram
 - [ ] Setup a pytorch embedding layer instead of using an external lookup table
+  - [ ] Initialize a random embedding for unknown words instead of using zero vectors